Masrik-Dahir/DDoS-interface/README.md

 Author: Masrik Dahir, Vivian Nguyen

 The DDoS interface is a penetration testing tool.
 The interface can conduct DDoS attack to Aplication layer and Treanport layer.
-The repository is a the the project for VCU CMSC 414: COMPUTER & NETWORK SECURITY.
+It's a class project for VCU CMSC 414: COMPUTER & NETWORK SECURITY.